 4) Leadership Change.
 This could lead to the events described in item #3 above.

 5) Subsidiarity.
 In a school where there is a Principal, the chief advancement officer of the school is the Development Director.
 It’s necessary because there are so many administrative tasks that the Principal needs to attend to allowing Development to fall to an appropriate individual.
 However, if there is “no money” for a Development or Advancement Director, the school has two choices: 1) Increase the budget to hire someone, or 2) Appoint the Principal as the chief advancement officer, and assigning the day-to-day academic oversight to a lead teacher.
 In the President/Principal model, the President is the chief advancement officer.
 The Development Director (or Advancement Director) is the person behind the President, just as the Principal handles the day-to-day administrative aspects of educational program of the school.
 Think of it as a volleyball game.
 The Development Director feeds the ball to the President at the net so the President can go in for and receive the recognition for the spike.
-The President becomes synonymous with the identity of the school, just as the President of our nation becomes synonymous with the current “brand” of the United States of America on the global stage.
+The President becomes synonymous with the identity of the school, just as the President of our nation becomes synonymous with the current “brand” of the United States of America on the global stage (which is something to keep in mind this November).

 Burnout happens after 18 months because the long-term nature of Development has not been recognized or acknowledged.
 Development (like Enrollment) will start to see results in 3 to 5 years if Marketing starts to see traction in 2 to 4 years.
 Asset Management and Retention will have traction in 1 to 3 years, but all five elements must be simultaneous.
 Advancement is not linear – it is systemic.
 If you start Asset Management and Retention strategies, and wait until they take hold to just begin addressing Development and Enrollment issues, the timeline for success will be that much further delayed…if your school is fortunate enough to endure that long.